ISoJust/learngit/readme.txt

-today i use a good software whose name is git. git has a mutable index called stage. i wrote a new message. create a new barnch is quick.
+today i use a good software whose name is git. git has a mutable index called stage. i wrote a new message. create a new barnch is quick & simple.